SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/fedex/add-signature-and-logos-to-etd-documents.md

 While [specifying the FedEx shipping account details](https://docs.intersoftsapient.net/docs/specify-shipping-account-details#/) during the create shipping account process, if you have selected the **Enable Electronic Trade Documents (ETD)** checkbox, then you can configure the ETD data via the **Signatures and Logos** feature of SAPIENT.

-To add signature and logo to your electronic trade documents in SAPIENT, follow the steps as explained in the following procedure.
+To add ETDs and signature and logo to shipping account in SAPIENT, follow the steps as explained in the following procedure.

 1. In the left navigation panel, select **Customs Settings** > **Signatures and Logos**.